unityjaeger/Bolt/docs/src/content/docs/guides/gjk.md

 The second return value of this function is the separating vector, which can be fed into the algorithm in the next call as the initial guess.

+Exact touching counts as an intersection.

 # Casts
-Both shapecasting and raycasting is possible with GJK.
+Both shapecasting and raycasting are possible with GJK.
+Cast directions are finite displacement vectors, not infinite rays.
+Tangent contacts and contacts at the endpoint are included.

-All GJK cast functions share the property that when the cast starts with the shape or ray inside of the object it is casting against, the distance will be `0` and the hit normal should not be used.
+If a cast starts touching or overlapping its target, its distance is `0`.
+Cast functions that return a normal return `Vector3.zero` for every such `t == 0` hit, that normal must not be used.

+A zero-motion cast hits when the initial shapes are considered touching or overlapping under the supplied tolerance and misses otherwise.

 To raycast, use
 ```luau